natbusa/ansible-role-centos-python/README.md

 Python
 ===============

-Adapted from [python-from-source] [] by Vineet Naik <naikvin@gmail.com> Ansible role for installing a particular version of Python from source.
+Adapted from [python-from-source](https://github.com/naiquevin/python-from-src) by Vineet Naik <naikvin@gmail.com>.
+Ansible role for installing a particular version of Python from source.

 Requirements